 This program is accredited by the Minnesota Professional Education and Licensing Standards Board (PELSB) to meet the Standards of Effective Practice for Beginning Teachers as part of the requirements for being licensed to teach in a specific subject area.
-The School of Urban Education has not made a determination that this program meets the education requirements for licensure for any other states or US protectorate.

 Earned Bachelor's degree or higher from an accredited institution with a GPA of 2.75 or higher.
 Students seeking additional K12 licensure must already possess a current Minnesota teaching license in another field.